microsoft/NOTSOFAR1-Challenge/README.md

 It is important to note that the setup and provisioning of a compute cloud environment for running this training process is the responsibility of the user.
 Our code is designed to support **PyTorch's Distributed Data Parallel (DDP)** framework.
 This means you can leverage multiple GPUs across several nodes efficiently.

+### Step 3: Customizing the CSS model
+To add a new CSS model, you need to do the following:
+1. Have your model implement the same interface as our baseline CSS model class `ConformerCssWrapper` which is located in `css/training/conformer_wrapper.py`.
+Note that in addition to the `forward` method, it must also implement the `separate`, `stft`, and `istft` methods.
+The latter three methods will be used in the inference pipeline and to calculate the loss when training.
+2. Create a configuration dataclass for your model.
+Add it as a member of the `TrainCfg` dataclass in `css/training/train.py`.
+3. Add your model to the `get_model` function in `css/training/train.py`.